 Some argue that when boys are consistently shown as in-ept, or when men in commercials are shown as bumbling, that’s actually evidence of sexism against boys and men.

 The truth is, this gendered maturity formula in storytelling is terrible for girls and women.
 Despite many who conflate ‘girl power’ with equality, gender equality in fiction will only happen when we see just as many flawed and weak female characters as there are flawed and weak male characters.
-The reason it’s safe to depict male characters as bumbling is of course because we get to see a goodly number in charge of their own destinies — making plans, existing in their own right, growing (or diminishing, in tragedies) as people.
+The reason it’s safe to depict male characters as bumbling is because we get to see a good number of boys and men in charge of their own destinies — making plans, existing in their own right, growing (or diminishing, in tragedies) as people.

 If we’re to take the good parts of gender stereotyping (girls are awesome because they are so mature!), we’re obliged to accept its damaging flip side.
-As summarised by Coates:
+As summarised by Trites:

 This cultural narrative ties into at least three conceptualisations that are salient to a cognitive study of growth in adolescent literature.
 First, the cultural narrative that women are more mature than men is predicated on the false assumption that women [are] already mature as a result of their ostensibly maternal nature.
 That is, since girls will presumably become mothers and care-givers, they are supposed to somehow automatically — almost magically — mature in order to nurture others.